What Car tests real world EV ranges

 Finishing in third place was the VW id7 with a heat pump, hitting 268 miles on the test, and 14 miles ahead of its similar id7 without a heat pump.
 The Tesla Model 3 achieved 293 miles, while top trumps were served by the Mercedes EQE at 300 miles – helped, it is acknowledged, by having a larger battery onboard.

-Looking at efficiency, the Tesla was the clear leader, pacing at 3.9 miles per kwh of electricity consumed.
-Least efficient was the Lexus, delivering just 2.5 miles from each kwh extracted from its battery.
+Looking at efficiency, the Tesla was the clear leader, pacing at 3.9 miles per kWh of electricity consumed.
+The least efficient was the Lexus, delivering just 2.5 miles from each kWh extracted from its battery.

 Whichever electric car you choose for your own use, you’ll need to charge it.
 Take a look at our range of chargers or drop us your contact details so we can put an installation quote together for you.